-- Directors and employees generally owe duty of loyalty to the company: - to act in good faith - not to profit from his position in the company or place himself in a position of conflict of interest. - Liquidators may claim against directors or employees personally for breach of fiduciary duty owed to the company for compensation or disgorgement of any profit.
+- Directors and employees generally owe duty of loyalty to the company: - to act in good faith in the best interests of the company - not to profit from his position in the company or place himself in a position of conflict of interest. - Liquidators may claim against directors or employees personally for breach of fiduciary duty owed to the company for compensation or disgorgement of any profit.